wpilibsuite/frc-docs/source/docs/software/troubleshooting/common-field-problems.rst

 .. todo:: looking at the driverstation log and identifying if lost joysticks is a code related .. error:: text

-.. todo:: Make some mention of the I2C issue
+.. important:: There is a current :ref:`known issue <docs/yearly-overview/known-issues:onboard i2c causing system lockups>` where I2C reads can take a long time or lock up the roboRIO.

 Let's begin by asking a question.
 Can you reliably reproduce this issue at home or in the pits?
+This step is critical and assumptions *must not* be made.

+Yes, I can
+^^^^^^^^^^

+This eliminates bandwidth or connectivity issues to the FMS.
+Some areas to explore are:

+- Are joysticks working properly?
+  - Sometimes the issue can be as simple as a flakey USB cable or joystick.

+- Is the computer running slow or sluggish?
+Try restarting
+  - High CPU or Disk Utilization can be indicators the Driver Station itself is sending inputs late.

+- Is the code doing any long computation or loops?
+(Misuse of `for` and `while` loops can be common problems)
+  - In most cases, the use of any loops in FRC robot code can be avoided except in rare circumstances.

+No, I cannot
+^^^^^^^^^^^^

+This is likely a bandwidth or IP configuration issue.
+Try setting your IP configurations to :ref:`DHCP <docs/networking/networking-introduction/ip-configurations:in the pits dhcp configuration>` or :ref:`Static <docs/networking/networking-introduction/ip-configurations:in the pits static configuration>`.
+Another potential problem could be excessive bandwidth utilization.
+Try :ref:`measuring your bandwidth utilization <docs/networking/networking-introduction/measuring-bandwidth-usage:viewing bandwidth usage>`.

 Unable to connect to your robot?
 --------------------------------